How to Volunteer and Help

 Haul Road Trail directions and parking: GPS coordinates: 38.777739, -77.050540 South of Alexandria off the GW Memorial Parkway at the sign for Dyke Marsh Nature Preserve and Belle Haven Marina, turn east onto the road toward the Potomac River.
 Take the first left and park in the Belle Haven Park lot.
 Walk back to the marina road and turn east, toward the river.
 Walk 30 yards.
 On your right is a Dyke Marsh sign and the entrance to the Haul Road trail.

 Help collect trash along the Potomac River shoreline and in Dyke Marsh on April 15, 10 a.m.
 Click here for more information or to register for this event.

 Spotted Lanternfly Alert

 The National Park Service (NPS) asks that everyone be on the lookout for an invasive insect called the spotted lanternfly (Lycorma delicatula).
-As of November 1, 2021, there have been no reports of these insects on the GW Memorial Parkway properties, but be on the lookout for their egg masses on trees and other smooth surfaces (including rocks and vehicles) from now through spring.
+As of February 3, 2023, there have been no reports of these insects on the GW Memorial Parkway properties, but the insect has been documented in Fairfax County.
+Please be on the lookout for their egg masses on trees and other smooth surfaces (including rocks and vehicles) from now through spring.
 Egg masses look like smears of mud or mortar.
 NPS asks that if you see one, try to scrape it off and put it into a baggie with some rubbing alcohol or hand sanitizer.

 There is more information in an article by a NPS official here.